Dowell-Lab/DeconvolutionNascent/README.md

-# Code to accompany the manuscript "Nascent Sequencing Data Facilitates Highly Accurate Deconvolution of Mixtures of Fully Differentiated Celltypes"
+# Code to accompany the manuscript "Deconvolution of Nascent Sequencing Data Using Transcriptional Regulatory Elements"

 This repository contains code to accompany the manuscript "Nascent Sequencing Data Facilitates Highly Accurate Deconvolution of Mixtures of Fully Differentiated Celltypes".
 All code for this project can be found in the `/src` directory and a running lab notebook from during the project is located in the `notes.md` file, documenting the process of developing this work.

 Data is available in the [./data](data) while supplementary documentation for this work are provided in the [./doc](doc) directory.